-The average household that used equity release in the final quarter of 2017 withdrew around £62,539 from their home, an increase from £59,002 in the previous quarter.
+According to Equity Release Online, the average household that used equity release in the final quarter of 2017 withdrew around £62,539 from their home, an increase from £59,002 in the previous quarter.

 Commonly referred to as lifetime mortgages, the financial product assumes that you will continue to live in your estate for the rest of your life.
 Lifetime mortgages have flexible options allowing you to release all the money you require upfront or via instalments to give you a regular income.
 You also have the choice over whether you want to make full or partial repayments or if you want the product to run until you die.